Table of Contents

 Traditional OCR vs. VLM OCR

-Aspect Traditional OCR (Tesseract) VLM OCR
+Aspect LM-Kit OCR VLM OCR

 Accuracy on degraded/noisy images Good with preprocessing Better contextual understanding